aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 | limit 5
 ```

+Kusto query to the top 5 Documents folders by size
+{:.figcaption}

 To see complete details about user folders from your managed endpoints, the following query will display a table with user folder and Known Folder Move status from managed endpoints:

 ```kusto